Chameleon: Adaptive Fault Tolerance for Distributed Training via Real-time Policy Selection: Conclusion

 \section{Conclusion}

 This paper presents \sysname, a novel fault-tolerance system for distributed training that adaptively selects recovery policies based on real-time system states.
 The core components of \sysname—the Planner, Estimator, and Restorer—enable fast and comprehensive policy search, accurate performance modeling and estimation, and low-overhead communication optimization.
 These features allow \sysname to employ the optimal execution plan, achieving more robust and efficient training compared to single-strategy approaches.
-Our evaluations in both simulated and real-world environments demonstrate that \sysname significantly improves training efficiency and fault tolerance over existing methods, without compromising memory management or model convergence.
+Our evaluations in both simulated and real-world environments demonstrate that \sysname significantly improves training efficiency and fault tolerance, while ensuring good memory management, model convergence, and scalability.